corpus-io/tokenize.it-smart-contracts/docs/testing.md

 ### Constructors

 Constructor coverage is not included in the reports.
-This is particularly sad because PersonalInvite has a constructor ONLY, and no other code.
+This is particularly sad because PrivateOffer has a constructor ONLY, and no other code.
 There are plenty tests that cover correct execution, even though it is not mentioned in the report.

 ### Allegedly uncovered branches